Notes from the trip

 It is difficult to give a complete list of all birds we encountered, but let’s say all sorts and variety of parrots, parakeets, pheasants, fowls, ducks, goose, weaver birds, Ibis etc... but for us the most interesting, and entertaining, was certainly a very notorious Peach-fronted Parakeet, known to hitch hike a ride on visitors head or shoulders.
 And your indeed for some reason, was chosen by this parakeet, it suddenly flew out of the trees and landed on my shoulder, immediately taking a great interest and delight in biting and poking at my camera shoulder trap!
 It was not just hitching a ride, actually.... it just stayed there for a whole two hours, even refusing to take off when I needed to go to the bathroom.

-The monkey sanctuary was obviously quite different, but as fascinating, if not more if you like monkeys and looking for species you would otherwise never find outside of a park.
-Maybe for me, due to their cute face and small size, the Capuchin monkey was a favourite, while some velvet monkeys did not shy away from opening large their mouth and showing up an impressive set of teeth I would not want pointed in my direction!
-The White-handed gibbon was also a very nice specimen, with this very long arms and agility swinging from branch to tree.
+The monkey sanctuary was obviously quite different, but as fascinating, if not more, if you like monkeys and looking for species you would otherwise never find outside of a park.
+Maybe for me, due to their cute face and small size, the Capuchin monkey was a favourite, while some velvet monkeys did not shy away from opening their mouth and showing an impressive set of teeth I would not want pointed in my direction!
+The White-handed gibbon was also a very nice specimen, with its very long arms and agility swinging from branch to tree.

-We drove towards the coast and ended up, of all places, at an amazing little Italian restaurant 'Ristorante Enrico': and what best to enjoy a delicious plate of creamy pasta accompanied by a white wine, while looking at the waves slowly rolling on to the shore below us.
+We drove towards the coast and ended up, of all places, at an amazing little Italian restaurant 'Ristorante Enrico': and what better to enjoy a delicious plate of creamy pasta accompanied by a white wine, while looking at the waves slowly rolling onto the shore below us.
 It could be worse, like a day in the office ;-)

-After our lunch, next on our itinerary was a visit to township district, with focus on one of the school, and its children.
-And I think it was very good to see some of the not touristy aspects of South Africa.
-This was no slum by far (as one can see closer to home in some of South East Asia capitals), but was visibly a poor area.
+After our lunch, next on our itinerary was a visit to the township district, with a focus on one of the schools and its children.
+And I think it was very good to see some of the non-touristy aspects of South Africa.
+This was no slum by far (as one can see closer to home in some of Southeast Asia's capitals), but was visibly a poor area.

-But the school visit was cheerful and educational, as should be.
-We learned a bit about the different programs being taught but also the life in the district, while at the same time being constantly asked many questions and request to try our cameras by the children: very noisy, very happy, very smiling.
+But the school visit was cheerful and educational, as it should be.
+We learned a bit about the different programs being taught, but also the life in the district, while at the same time being constantly asked many questions and requests to try our cameras by the children: very noisy, very happy, very smiling.

-We walked around, learning a bit more still and took stock of the reality of life for different class of people.
+We walked around, learning a bit more still, and took stock of the reality of life for different classes of people.

-Having spent some money on snacks and drinks at the exit, we embarked on the next leg of our journey, driving again along the magnificent coastline, and reach our lodge for the bight in the Plettenberg hills.
-Dinner would be seafood at a local restaurant, The Lookout Deck, offering both seafood and juicy meat.
+Having spent some money on snacks and drinks at the exit, we embarked on the next leg of our journey, driving again along the magnificent coastline, and reached our lodge for the night in the Plettenberg hills.
+Dinner would be at a local seafood restaurant, The Lookout Deck, which served both seafood and juicy meat.
 Wine was again on the menu.
-It was pitch dark when we reached back our rooms, and just crashed in bed.
+It was pitch dark when we reached our rooms, and we just crashed into bed.

 DAY 5

-Of all the big cats, this is the most cat-like, with the distinctive ability to really purr: not roar.
-Of course its speed and agility are legendary, but generally speaking this is the big cat I, for some deep, mysterious reason, can relate to the most.
-And so when we arrived and walk to the enclosure (those are Cheetah found injured or sick in the wild and maybe having a chance of being let back out: for some this would become their forever home unfortunately) where one of the adult was lying down, purring, and enjoying the sun.
+Of all the big cats, this is the most cat-like, with the distinctive ability to really purr, not roar.
+Of course, its speed and agility are legendary, but generally speaking, this is the big cat I, for some deep, mysterious reason, can relate to the most.
+And so when we arrived and walked to the enclosure (those are Cheetah found injured or sick in the wild and maybe having a chance of being let back out: for some, this would become their forever home, unfortunately) where one of the adults was lying down, purring, and enjoying the sun.

-Quick safety brief (e.g. do not be loud, sudden or do anything stupid), and there was my turn.
+Quick safety brief (e.g., do not be loud, sudden, or do anything stupid), and it was my turn.
 I kneeled on its side and started gently stroking its head and body.
 It was incredibly soft, but warm too.
 And that purring was so captivating...

-Alas it was time again to move, and leave the Cheetah behind (with a head heart), and head to the Ostrich farm: I was looking forward to that too, as those are really peculiar big birds...
+Alas, it was time again to move, and leave the Cheetah behind (with a heart), and head to the Ostrich farm: I was looking forward to that too, as those are really peculiar big birds...

 On the menu: Ostrich steak.

-After our delicious lunch... we moved to the nearby Cango wildlife ranch, where we caught up with a few birds of prey, like the famous and endangered Cape Griffon vulture, some very funny and cheeky Pigmy hippopotamus and a few reptiles.
-I was actually looking forward to dive in the cage, but apparently the water was so cold, they (crocodiles) were not in the mood and the exhibit was closed.
+After our delicious lunch... we moved to the nearby Cango wildlife ranch, where we caught up with a few birds of prey, like the famous and endangered Cape Griffon vulture, some very funny and cheeky Pigmy hippopotamus, and a few reptiles.
+I was actually looking forward to diving in the cage, but apparently the water was so cold, they (crocodiles) were not in the mood, and the exhibit was closed.
 Pity...

-Finally the end of the day came, as we drove to our resting place for the night: a very nice ranch/cottage sitting on top a small hill overlooking a vast expanse of valleys.
+Finally, the end of the day came, as we drove to our resting place for the night: a very nice ranch/cottage sitting on top of a small hill overlooking a vast expanse of valleys.
 But most importantly, with an unprecedented, unobstructed night sky panorama, which was where we would practice our astrophotography.
-I had a big room for myself in a villa on the side and I think my next neighbour was two villas away: so much space...
+I had a big room for myself in a villa on the side, and I think my next neighbour was two villas away: so much space...

-Needless to say, the sky was cloudless, clear and almost limitless.
-I quickly setup my camera, wild angle lens and tripod a few meters outside the villa, and started exposing a few shots.
-Then I switched to making shots with me in the frame, moving a torchlight and making some rays of light shoot in the dark skies.
+Needless to say, the sky was cloudless, clear, and almost limitless.
+I quickly set up my camera, wide-angle lens, and tripod a few meters outside the villa, and started taking a few shots.
+Then I switched to making shots with me in the frame, moving a torchlight, and making some rays of light shoot in the dark skies.
 But after a while, as the night was getting late and very dark, I suddenly realized I was alone out there.

 DAY 6

-We woke up around 5am , and were on the road, reaching the Meerkat areas just before the sun rose, in a place not far from Oudtshoorn.
-It was therefore still a bit dark, cold, and we went for a short hike across the plane to 'Meerkat Castle', and sat on designated chairs, waiting for the little animals to wake up, show up and hopefully show off!
+We woke up around 5 am, again, and were on the road, reaching the Meerkat areas just before the sun rose, in a place not far from Oudtshoorn.
+It was therefore still a bit dark, cold, and we went for a short hike across the plane to 'Meerkat Castle', and sat on designated chairs, waiting for the little animals to wake up, show up, and hopefully show off!

-We drove back South towards the sea, but the route soon took us back uphill into a small mountain range, where the Indalu ranch.
-We wasted no time, prepared our gear and hoped in a large jeep with some other guests.
+We drove back south towards the sea, but the route soon took us back uphill into a small mountain range, where the Indalu ranch.
+We wasted no time, prepared our gear, and hopped in a large jeep with some other guests.

-Up and down hilly slopes, we came across some distant rhinoceros, impalas and even a few majestic Eland.
-But as descended once more into a depression leading to valley, we caught sight of our first elephants.
-As scheduled, we disembarked, and after a short security briefing on how to behave close to those gentle giants, were allowed to walk right next to them to their waterhole: and when I say right next to them, I mean, like holding hand and trunk together.
+Up and down hilly slopes, we came across some distant rhinoceroses, impalas, and even a few majestic elands.
+But as we descended once more into a depression leading to a valley, we caught sight of our first elephants.
+As scheduled, we disembarked, and after a short security briefing on how to behave close to those gentle giants, we were allowed to walk right next to them to their waterhole, and when I say right next to them, I mean, like holding hands and trunk together.
 Truly magical…

-Driving around the small narrow streets, we finally arrived at our lodge and quickly unpacked and freshen up before hitting the road again to go for a yummy seafood dinner at the aptly named Burgundy Restaurant.
+Driving around the small, narrow streets, we finally arrived at our lodge and quickly unpacked and freshened up before hitting the road again to go for a yummy seafood dinner at the aptly named Burgundy Restaurant.
 Tomorrow was going to be a very busy day!

 DAY 7

-Another great anticipated encounter of our trip were the African small penguins: and we would see a lot from here to Cape Town!
-As we were educated by our tour local tour guide, and fact we did not know, the African penguin was now a critically endangered species, with severe risk of extinction, with its total population collapse closing to 95% Many factors are cited but sadly one of them was overfishing, and specifically a few fish species critical to their survival, but used primarily for pet and cat's food.
+Another great anticipated encounter of our trip was the African small penguins, and we would see a lot from here to Cape Town!
+As we were informed by our local tour guide, the African penguin is a critically endangered species, with a severe risk of extinction: total population collapse is close to 95%.
+Of the many factors cited, sadly, one of them was overfishing, and specifically a few fish species critical to their survival, but used primarily for pet and cat food.

-We barely made it to the carpark, that a small group of the said African penguins appeared out of the bush and greeted us: maybe a bit anxious and surprised to see us so close.
-But after keeping quiet and taking a few clicks at them, smiling ear to ear, they probably knew we had no harmful intent and passed by us, into the other side of the carpark and down the beach: this was going to be fun!
+We barely made it to the car park when a small group of the said African penguins appeared out of the bush and greeted us: maybe a bit anxious and surprised to see us so close.
+But after keeping quiet and taking a few clicks at them, smiling ear to ear, they probably knew we had no harmful intent and passed by us, into the other side of the car park and down the beach: this was going to be fun!

-The wind picked up almost picked up immediately, as we made our way down.
+The wind picked up almost immediately as we made our way down.
 It was rocky at times, slippery even, and we had to walk carefully and secure our hats.
 Along the rocky path, families of very cute, adorable Rock dassies: poking their heads out of their burrows, all huddled together at times on the stony walls bordering our path.

-We soon were surrounded by multitudes of birds, having reached the rocky shoreline, walking slowly, battling the furious winds and being careful not to spill our tour guide hot coffee he just gave us.
-Egyptian goose, Cape Cormorant, sea gulls of course, and a few other species were all around: and it was hard to keep focus of which one to click!
-We could clearly see the Cape cormorants being very busy bring back twigs and other material for their nest, as the season demanded.
+We soon were surrounded by multitudes of birds, having reached the rocky shoreline, walking slowly, battling the furious winds, and being careful not to spill our tour guide's hot coffee he had just given us.
+Egyptian goose, Cape Cormorant, sea gulls, of course, and a few other species were all around, and it was hard to keep focus on which one to click!
+We could clearly see the Cape cormorants being very busy bringing back twigs and other material for their nest, as the season demanded.

-We walked further south and West, encountering more penguins on the sandy beaches, and loving every minute of their swimming in the waves: surfing yes, rolling, tumbling too!
-Meanwhile, finally off the shore and I'm sure not too bothered by the white-capped churning waves, our first Southern Right Whales, transiting to those waters for breed and calve in the quieter waters of the Walker Bay.
+We walked further south and West, encountering more penguins on the sandy beaches, and loving every minute of their swimming in the waves: surfing, yes, rolling, tumbling too!
+Meanwhile, finally off the shore and I'm sure not too bothered by the white-capped churning waves, our first Southern Right Whales are transiting to those waters to breed and calve in the quieter waters of the Walker Bay.

-From our location they were pretty far out and a bit out of reach of our short lenses, but we could still see their tails when diving, sending big spray of water in the air.
+From our location, they were pretty far out and a bit out of reach of our short lenses, but we could still see their tails when diving, sending a big spray of water in the air.
 We were cold and we were starving.
-Thankfully we were scheduled to go have a scrumptious seafood lunch (local fish and chips for me!) at the famous Bientang's Cave Restaurant & wine bar.
-And let me tell you, enjoying a dipping hot lunch with a glass of chilled white wine, sitting outside a natural cave overlooking the sea was as close to winning the lottery for us!
+Thankfully, we were scheduled to go have a scrumptious seafood lunch (local fish and chips for me!) at the famous Bientang's Cave Restaurant & wine bar.
+And let me tell you, enjoying a dipping hot lunch with a glass of chilled white wine, sitting outside a natural cave overlooking the sea, was as close to winning the lottery for us!

-Bone-chilled and tired but a long morning excursion, we headed back to the hotel to rest a while, before going out again strolling along the coast whale watching.
+Bone-chilled and tired after a long morning excursion, we headed back to the hotel to rest a while before going out again, strolling along the coast, and whale watching.
 The weather was stormy, and whales were far away at sea, but breaching waters, coming up and diving, non-stop.
 At least we could see barnacles on their skin!
-And we walked up and down the shoreline path, watching the abundant wildlife around us, until it was time to go back admire the sunset, then head back to the hotel, and go out again for a well-deserved nearby dinner!
+And we walked up and down the shoreline path, watching the abundant wildlife around us, until it was time to go back to admire the sunset, then head back to the hotel, and go out again for a well-deserved nearby dinner!

 DAY 8

-We woke up not too early for a change, at 6am, and took our time to have a solid breakfast before hitting the road.
+We woke up not too early for a change, at 6 am, and took our time to have a solid breakfast before hitting the road.
 This morning would be a long drive south towards Cape Town.
-And our first stop would be the famed white sanded beach of Muizenberd, with its iconic multicolour beach huts!
+And our first stop would be the famed white sanded beach of Muizenberd, with its iconic multicoloured beach huts!

-I could barely sit tight in the car as we drove, already wondering how would I take photos on the beach, which angles, how wide, and would be too obstructive to the beach goers or would nobody care?
-Maybe I should have brought a beach short and towel to try out the waters, I suddenly thought... and so many other thoughts went by my head, which made time pass quickly.
+I could barely sit tight in the car as we drove, already wondering how I would take photos on the beach, which angles, how wide, and would it be too obstructive to the beach goers, or would nobody care?
+Maybe I should have brought a beach shorts and a towel to try out the waters, I suddenly thought... and so many other thoughts went through my head, which made time pass quickly.
 And so we finally arrived.

-The vast, and I mean virtually from horizon to horizon, expanse of beach front and ocean was as breath-taking as one could imagine or see from documentaries and holiday photos.
-We were greeted by a cloudless, deep blue sky, and while hot, the sun was gently enough not to burn us as we took our first steps onto the soft white sand.
+The vast, and I mean virtually from horizon to horizon, expanse of beach front and ocean was as breathtaking as one could imagine or see from documentaries and holiday photos.
+We were greeted by a cloudless, deep blue sky, and while hot, the sun was gentle enough not to burn us as we took our first steps onto the soft white sand.

-We would spend almost two hours walking up and down the fabulous beach, taking multitudes of portrait, action and landscape shots.
-Surfers, beach combers, children playing int he waves, dogs running in the surf, young and old couples holding hands, seagulls shouting for nothing above our heads, it was a non-stop va-et-vient of life on the beach saturating our senses.
-And the air... that sea salt taste you can just feel on your tongue and skin with a hint of sulphur (naturally produced by a mix of organic compound going thru their life cycle, such as, mostly, seaweeds).
+We would spend almost two hours walking up and down the fabulous beach, taking multitudes of portrait, action, and landscape shots.
+Surfers, beach combers, children playing in the waves, dogs running in the surf, young and old couples holding hands, seagulls shouting for nothing above our heads, it was a non-stop va-et-vient of life on the beach saturating our senses.
+And the air... that sea salt taste you can just feel on your tongue and skin with a hint of sulphur (naturally produced by a mix of organic compounds going through their life cycle, such as, mostly, seaweeds).
 A feast for the eyes and nose.

 There was an option to do a Great White shark cage dive, and I had opted in, of course.
-Unfortunately the sea was quite agitated and the charter had been cancelled for safety reason.
+Unfortunately, the sea was quite agitated and the charter had been cancelled for safety reasons.
 Sigh...
 I had missed the giant crocodile cage swimming, and now this.
 It was getting more and more difficult those days to live dangerously!

-And speaking of sense, our stomach soon indicated lunch time was overdue, so we headed to Simon's town for some local, good old fashion fish and chips at the 'Salty Sea Dog'.
-A hint of white vinegar on those chip reminded me of a similar taste, back a lifetime ago in Dublin, somehow...
+And speaking of sense, our stomach soon indicated lunch time was overdue, so we headed to Simon's town for some local, good old-fashioned fish and chips at the 'Salty Sea Dog'.
+A hint of white vinegar on those chips reminded me of a similar taste, back a lifetime ago in Dublin, somehow...

-I was waken up from my day dreaming when we reached the park entrance to the legendary Cape of Good Hope!
-It was a short drive up a plain, giving way to hills, and very quickly to giant rocks and the peak where we tool a short ride in a cable car (nicknamed Flying Dutchman), up the observatory top.
-On each side, sheer, broken stony cliffs were almost covered by Cape cormorant nesting: streams of white guano testimony to their presence too.
+I was woken up from my daydreaming when we reached the park entrance to the legendary Cape of Good Hope!
+It was a short drive up a plain, giving way to hills, and very quickly to giant rocks and the peak where we took a short ride in a cable car (nicknamed Flying Dutchman), up to the observatory top.
+On each side, sheer, broken stony cliffs were almost covered by Cape cormorant nesting: streams of white guano testified to their presence, too.
 And a noisy lot they were too...

 To say it was windy was a mild statement.
-The fact we could stay upright at a nearly 30 degrees forward angle said a lot, as we almost all lost our hats, before fastening them sharply.
+The fact that we could stay upright at a nearly 30-degree forward angle said a lot, as we almost all lost our hats before fastening them sharply.
 It was incredible to see the vastness of the cape beyond and realize this is where the Atlantic was meeting the Indian Ocean.
-However, technically speaking, this was not the southernmost point of South Africa, that distinction goes to Cape Agulhas: which much less dramatic indeed as a flat, sandy, rocky patch of earth.
+However, technically speaking, this was not the southernmost point of South Africa; that distinction goes to Cape Agulhas, which is much less dramatic indeed as a flat, sandy, rocky patch of earth.
 Pity we did not have time to go there as well!

-You almost did not want those sight and sound to end, and again, I was day dreaming, thinking what a life close to such magnificent nature, would be like...
+You almost did not want those sights and sounds to end, and again, I was daydreaming, thinking what a life close to such magnificent nature would be like...

-But it was time to turn around for good this time, and the park offered us a bit more wildlife with some great Eland on the rocky slops, and a few wild and free roaming Ostrich, silhouetted against the fading sun as it started to drop in the West.
+But it was time to turn around for good this time, and the park offered us a bit more wildlife with some great Eland on the rocky slopes, and a few wild and free-roaming Ostrich, silhouetted against the fading sun as it started to drop in the West.
 And as the light diminished, we drove back to Cape Town, reaching the big city with just enough light to see Table Mountain and the first few stars.
-We were tired, and longing for a nice diner near the harbour, back to civilisation but still looking forward to some nature and wildlife experience on our last few days.
+We were tired and longing for a nice diner near the harbour, back to civilisation, but still looking forward to some nature and wildlife experience on our last few days.

 DAY 9